mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 | false            | yes                   | ReplicaSetNoPrimary   |
 +------------------+-----------------------+-----------------------+

-If directConnection option is not specified, newly developed drivers MUST behave as if it was specified with the false value.
+If the ``directConnection`` option is not specified, newly developed drivers MUST behave as if it was specified with the false value.

 Since changing the starting topology can reasonably be considered a backwards-breaking change, existing drivers SHOULD stage implementation